 Some of the advantages of Yii is its easy set-up and installation process.
 It also has well-written documentation, which is simple to follow.
 The code generator tools, high performance, and good caching support make Yii an excellent framework for building optimized web applications.

 Keep in mind that currently, Zend is turning into the Laminas Project.
-So it’s better to switch to Laminas, too, as Zend does not get updates anymore.
+So it is better to switch to Laminas, too, as Zend does not get updates anymore.

 The key features of Zend are its high performance, security extensibility, MVC components, cloud API, and much more.
 The only disadvantage is that Zend is pretty costly, so if you don’t have a lot of budgets to spare, this might not be what you’re looking for.

 PHP frameworks are essential for companies to save time and cut costs.
 So what PHP framework will your business utilize?
-It’s time to make a choice!
+It is time to make a choice for your company!